 Hereditary Spastic Paraplegia (HPS) is a rare group of neurological disorders associated with progressive weakness and extreme spasticity of the lower extremities.
-An autosomal dominant form of HSP s mutations in the KIF5A gene [2,3,5], which leads to axonal degeneration in the corticospinal tract [1,2,3,5].
+An autosomal dominant form of HSP results from mutations in the KIF5A gene [2,3,5], which leads to axonal degeneration in the corticospinal tract [1,2,3,5].
 KIF5A is a kinesin motor involved in moving organelles and vesicles in axons [3,4,5].
 Although it is believed that the degeneration is linked to a faulty transportation system due to a mutated KIF5A, the pathogenesis of this disorder is still unknown.

 My primary goal is to determine how KIF5A affects vesicle transport in axons found in lower extremities.
 I will use Drosophila Melanogaster as a model organism because they serve as good model for probing kinesin motor function in the nervous system.
 My hypothesis is that a mutation in KIF5A prevents mitochondria from reaching the end of the axon resulting in degradation and from this spasticity of the limbs.
 My long-term goal is to understand how KIF5A mutations leads to specific neurodegenerative effects of the lower extremities.